P-ule-P/Module_02_PUGPUL25129_fto2502-b_Group-B2_Pugisho-Pule_SDF01/README.md

 🔹 Status: ✅ Completed

 2️⃣ Personal Portfolio (On the way!)
 🔹 Purpose: A simple portfolio to showcase my projects.
-🔹 Languages: HTML, CSS 🔹 Status: ⏳ In Progress
+🔹 Languages: HTML, CSS
+🔹 Status: ⏳ In Progress

 ---

-## 🎯 My Targets:
+## 🎯 Targets:

 - 👑 Master Git and GitHub
 - 🪁 Excel in HTML, CSS, and JavaScript